aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-codecommit/README.md

 ## Prerequisites

 Main Terraform files (main.ft, locals.tf, providers.tf, outputs.tf, data.tf) were created using instructions from [EKS Blueprints for Terraform Workshop](https://catalog.workshops.aws/eks-blueprints-terraform/en-US)
-Solution specifc sript is repo-cc.tf
+Solution specific sript is repo-cc.tf

 Ensure that you have the following tools installed locally: